torquebox/torquebox.org/drafts/transactions.md

 forgot.
 You guys rock!

-Of course, none of this would be possible without the excellent work of, and continued support from, the [JRuby] community.
-You guys are awesome!
+Of course, none of this would be possible without the excellent work of -- and continued support from -- the [JRuby] community.
+[Nick Sieger][Nick] in particular deserves a special shout-out for his care and feeding of [ar-jdbc].

 And last but not least, my [team](http://projectodd.org), and especially [Bob], who pretty much single-handedly wrote all the